DesterLib/Docs/docs/additional-info/privacy-policy.md

 # Privacy Policy

-Dester built the DesterLib app as an Open Source app.
+Dester built the Dester app as an Open Source app.
 This SERVICE is provided by Dester at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.